Asbestos is hazardous waste, it can only be disposed of at certain recycling centres.

-Only asbestos that has not resulted from building or demolition work, such as the occasional roof sheet or tiles, may be taken to a HRC that is permitted to take asbestos.
+Only asbestos that has not resulted from building or demolition work, such as occasional roof sheet or tiles, may be taken to a recycling centre that is permitted to take asbestos.

 This service is not intended for frequent or high volume use.
 The DWP only provides this service for occasional small quantities that arise around the home.

-Any item that site staff suspect is asbestos will be treated as asbestos.
+Any item that staff suspect is asbestos will be treated as asbestos.